 Why should you use chicken in deviled eggs?

-The egg, being a powerhouse of vitamins and minerals, high-quality protein and disease-fighting nutrients like carotenoids and choline, is a favourite for many of us.
+The egg, being a powerhouse of vitamins and minerals, high-quality protein and disease-fighting nutrients like carotenoids and choline, is a favorite for many of us.
 So easy to cook and so good to eat!
 And what better way to cook than deviled with chicken, making it more flavorful as well as healthier?

 My daughter is not a great fan of eggs (It would have been surprising for me if it had come from someone else, I mean, who doesn’t like eggs?) especially hard-boiled ones.
 She says it is quite bland(!?)
 So I took it as a challenge and decided to make my own version of ‘deviled eggs’, by hiding chicken inside the egg!
 And now I have to really stop her from binging on those eggs because she can’t resist these chicken deviled eggs.
 Finally!